ProtectorYT364/Scoreboards/README.md

 ## Installation
  - Download Uncompress and use devtool & restart your server.
- > Note: This plugin only works on MCPE 1.18 and above, tested on PocketMine-MP 4.0.0
+ > Note: This plugin only works on MCBE 1.18 and above, tested on PocketMine-MP 4.0.0

  ## Usage
  You'll need to import the `Scoreboards\Scoreboards.php` class.
 This is the main class and probably the only class you'll need for creating Scoreboards.